Good Time (film): Development & pre-production

-On July 9, 2015, it was announced that Josh and Benny Safdie were set direct a caper film called Good Time, and that Robert Pattinson was attached to star.
+On July 9, 2015, it was announced that Josh and Benny Safdie were set to direct a caper film called Good Time, and that Robert Pattinson was attached to star.
 Sebastian Bear-McClard and Oscar Boyson of Elara Pictures produced the film, which Pattinson described as a "really hardcore kind of Queens, New York, mentally damaged psychopath, bank robbery movie."